bueler/math302/index.md

 * See the [schedule](assets/general/F23/schedule.pdf).
 Go there often to find out what happens next.

+* See the [daily materials](daily.html) tab, for slides and worksheets.
+Zoom recordings of the lectures are on the [Canvas website](https://canvas.alaska.edu/courses/16214).

 * See the [Homework](homework.html), [Quizzes](quizzes.html), and [Exams](exams.html) tabs.

 ### Important Links